postman-open-technologies/spectral-tips-and-bugs-demo/spectral/recursive-descent-ignores-first-level/README.md

 # Spectral run with sample documents

-Run on sample document: `npm run recursive-descent-ignores-first-level-spectral-run`
+Run on sample document: `npm run spectral-run-recursive-descent`

 The `recursive-descent-and-filter-bug` detects only 1 issue instead of 2 (as `recursive-descent-and-filter-work-around-1` and `recursive-descent-and-filter-work-around-2` do).